 Lawrence Pemberton of Havertown filed suit in the Philadelphia County Court of Common Pleas on Nov.
-20 versus the National Museum of American Jewish History of Philadelphia, Echelon Protection and Surveillance of Limerick, JB Productions Live, LLC of Asbury Park, N.J. and Sean Michael Kane of Chester Springs.
+20 versus the National Museum of American Jewish History of Philadelphia, Echelon Protection and Surveillance of Limerick, JB Productions Live, LLC of Asbury Park, N.J. and Sean Michael Kane of York.

 Pemberton was attending a New Year’s Eve party at the National Museum of American Jewish History in December 2015, and accompanied his brother, a non-party to the action who had been asked to leave the party due to unrelated events, to the elevator bank of the premises, the suit says.